jonwinton/ddqb/docs/api.md

 func FromQuery(queryString string) (metric.QueryBuilder, error)
 ```

-FromQuery parses an existing DataDog query string and returns a QueryBuilder that can be modified using the fluent API.
+FromQuery parses an existing Datadog query string and returns a QueryBuilder that can be modified using the fluent API.

 Example: